edgar971/personal-blog/src/pages/getting-started-with-ecto-part-3/index.md

 The first thing we are going to create a challenge.
 Check out the [database design in part 2](getting-started-with-ecto-part-2/) for reference.

 Let's define the `Challenges` module inside `getting_started_with_ecto/challenges/challenges.ex`.
-Inside of that module, we will define a function called `create_challenge` that takes one argument with a map as the default.
+Let's define a function called `create_challenge` that takes one argument with a map as the default.
 In this function, we will validate the data via the changeset and insert it to the database.
 Here's how that looks like:

 ```elixir
 defmodule GettingStartedWithEcto.Challenges do